mui/mui-x/docs/data/data-grid/server-side-data/tree-data.md

 To dynamically load tree data from the server, including lazy-loading of children, you must create a data source and pass the `unstable_dataSource` prop to the Data Grid, as detailed in the [overview section](/x/react-data-grid/server-side-data/).

-The data source also requires some additional props to handle tree data, namely `getGroupKey` and `hasChildren`.
-The data source also supports and optional prop `getChildrenCount` to let the Data Grid print the children count next to each parent.
+The data source also requires some additional props to handle tree data, namely `getGroupKey` and `getChildrenCount`.
+If the children count is not available for some reason, but there are some children, `getChildrenCount` should return `-1`.

 ```tsx
 const customDataSource: GridDataSource = {